dakom35/My2DGame/readme.txt

 Developer's journal :

+TODO :
-TODO : get a faster pseudo random number generator such as Xoshiro256+
+    1) get a faster pseudo random number generator such as Xoshiro256+ (done with hash())
+    2) check if game could benefit from std::thread
+    3) make different screams for the monsters when they are shot